civkit/civkit-api/Readme.md

 This setup allows you to easily test various functionalities of your API using curl commands.
 Replace `<maker_token>` and `<taker_token>` with the tokens generated for the maker and taker users, respectively.

-This setup allows you to easily test various functionalities of your API using curl commands.
-Replace `<maker_token>` and `<taker_token>` with the tokens generated for the maker and taker users, respectively.